 2013 Ford Explorer Review

-The 2013 Ford Explorer offers a comfortable, high-tech cabin and a fuel-efficient optional four-cylinder engine, but competitors offer better interiors and performance.
+The 2013 Ford Explorer offers a comfortable, high-tech cabin and a fuel-efficient optional four-cylinder engine, according to reviewers, but competitors offer better interiors and performance.

-The 2013 Ford Explorer isn’t exactly a rocket, but most reviewers say that won’t matter to most shoppers.
-Instead, they say buyers will likely be impressed by the outstanding fuel economy from the Explorer’s optional, turbocharged four-cylinder engine.
+The Explorer isn’t exactly a rocket, but most test drivers say that won’t matter to most shoppers.
+Instead, they say buyers will likely be impressed by the outstanding fuel economy from the 2013 Explorer’s optional, turbocharged four-cylinder engine.
 It sacrifices power in favor of gas mileage, but most critics say that it’s a worthy trade-off.
 Fuel economy from the base V6 engine isn’t bad either, and auto writers say that the Explorer’s handling is good for a three-row crossover.
 Several add that it offers a smooth ride that’s comfortable over bumpy roads.